-All appeals must be made in writing by the published appeal date (5) five days noted on the outcome letter and submitted via the Office of Student Conduct Outcome Appeal.
-The appeal should explain in detail the basis of the request, including any supporting documentation.
-With the exception of interim measures, upon receipt of the written appeal, the Office of Student Conduct will defer the imposition of the sanction(s) pending the outcome of the appeal process.
+All appeals shall be made in writing no later than the published appeal date of (5) five business days noted on the outcome letter.
+Such appeal shall be submitted via the process at the following link Office of Student Conduct Outcome Appeal.
+The appeal shall explain in detail the basis of the request, including any supporting documentation.
+With the exception of interim measures, upon receipt of the written appeal, the Office of Student Conduct will defer the imposition of the sanction(s) and sanction condition(s) pending the outcome of the appeal process.
+The original hearing officer is permitted to offer a written response to a submitted appeal.

-The appeals of group misconduct by groups who are affiliated with a national or international organization must be accompanied by a letter of support for the appeal.
+The appeals of group misconduct by groups who are affiliated with a national or internation- al organization must be accompanied by a letter of support for the appeal..